mhaack/SparkFun_BME280/README.md

 -------------------

 * **/examples** - Example sketches for the library (.ino).
 Run these from the Arduino IDE.
-* **/extras** - Additional documentation for the user.
-These files are ignored by the IDE.
 * **/src** - Source files for the library (.cpp, .h).
-* **keywords.txt** - Keywords from this library that will be highlighted in the Arduino IDE.
 * **library.properties** - General library properties for the Arduino package manager.

 Documentation